 When approaching a new print series, I begin by looking at historical baskets for inspiration.
 A traditional basket starts with the gathering and preparation of materials.
 It can take a year of collecting and processing before any weaving takes place.
 I think about the people who made them, the knowledge that was passed down from previous generations, and the time and effort that brought these baskets into existence.
 Each basket tells a unique story, and is a memory from a way of life that has existed since time immemorial.

 I have recently embarked on a new body of work that explores combining traditional Karuk items and regalia with contemporary designer brand materials and objects.
 I see this as a way of exploring the connections between pre-contact Karuk cultural practices of accumulating wealth objects for increased social prestige with my current privileges as an urban upper middle class U.S. citizen.

 The relationship that Indigenous people have with land is often presented as mystical, but it was built over millennia as our ancestors interacted with the natural environment.
 I do not believe it is wholly dependent on any specific physical location; instead, it is a way of existing in the world around us.
 Tommy Orange (Cheyenne/Arapaho) touched on this in his debut novel, There There, when he wrote, “Being Indian has never been about returning to the land.
 The land is everywhere or nowhere.”

-The prints I make are a deliberate continuance of one visual aspect of Karuk culture.
-While my work is not created as activist art, its very presence inherently becomes an act of resistance against colonial assimilation.
-My art is made with these intentions: to thank and honor my ancestors, to mourn losses and heal historical traumas, and to help create new Indigenous futures.
+All the work I make is a deliberate continuance of Karuk culture.
+Regardless of my motives, the creation and presence of my art is an inherent act of resistance against colonial assimilation.
+My art is made with these intentions: to thank and honor my ancestors, to acknowledge and heal historical trauma, and to help build new Indigenous futures.